 Step 4: Bail Bond Company Responds

 There are a few things that the bail bond company might do in response to the letter:

 - First, they might agree to cancel your debt!
 If they offer to cancel your debt, make sure to get it in writing.

 - It’s also possible they’ll want to talk to you to negotiate or will offer to take less than you owe to settle the debt.
 If the bail bond company tries to negotiate with you, STOP!
 Before you agree to anything, let us know what’s going on.
 Bail bond agencies might try to trick you into making a payment that will put you on the hook for a debt you shouldn’t have to pay.
 Let us know what is going on and we can help you with negotiations or refer you to a legal aid organization that can help.

 - The bail bond company might not respond at all.
 Our community partners have had lots of experiences where the bail bond agency won’t respond but will stop contacting the person who sent the letter about the debt.
 If the bail bond company doesn’t respond, we can talk to you about how you want to proceed.

 If you say it’s okay, we ask the bail bonds company to send responses to the Debt Collective’s Bail Team as well as yourself.
 The bail bond agency may not listen, so please let us know any time you hear from them so we can support you on next steps.
 We also want to track and analyze this data, because we’ll use what we learn in bail resistance efforts!
 You can reach us by emailing us at firstname.lastname@example.org.

 Step 6: Get Involved!

 Sending your dispute letter is just the beginning.
-By using the Abolish Bail Debt Tool, we are inviting you to join the movement to abolish individual bail debt and the bail bond industry as a whole.
+By using the Cancel My Bail Debt Tool, we are inviting you to join the movement to abolish individual bail debt and the bail bond industry as a whole.
 We may use your demand letter in coordinated drop offs and media stunts.
 We may also call on you to participate in local actions targeting specific bail bonds companies.